Siege of Melilla (1774–1775): Aftermath

 There was a meeting between Juan Sherlock and the diplomat Hamed al-Gazel, where he told him that the Sultan wanted to maintain friendly relations and resume trade under more advantageous conditions than in the previous treaty.
 On 20 December 1777, Morocco recognised the United States as an independent nation.
-With the Peace of Aranjuez in 1780, Spain ceded territories to Morocco, however in return Morocco recognized Spanish rule of Melilla.
+With the Peace of Aranjuez in 1780, Spain ceded territories to Morocco, however in return Morocco recognized Spanish rule over the remainder of Melilla.